X-E-n-G/awesome-macos-setup/README.md

 ## Homebrew

-Homebrew is a must have on any OSX machine.
+Homebrew is a must have on any MacOS machine.
 It allows you to download and update apps, plugins, packages, fonts, libraries...
 Pretty much anything.
 It is also required to install it in order to run the apps and plugins installation, the nerd fonts installation as well as the system tools installation.

 If you already have it installed, you might still want to run the `Install Homebrew` task as it will add custom homebrew casks used to download fonts, apps and tools in other instructions.